edkv/elm-components/README.md

 into separate components so that only a very small portion of view is recalculated every time the animation is updated.
-This should work great for isolated animations like effects inside buttons or a loading spinner, but of course you won't be able to use this technique for any kind of animation, for example, a page transition effect.
+This should work great for isolated animations like effects inside buttons or a loading spinner, but of course you won't be able to use this technique for any kind of animation (imagine a page transition effect).
 You might still be able to use pure CSS for such animations though!
 It all depends on your requirements.